 To assist agencies in navigating through these laws while conducting background investigations in the most efficient manner possible, POST submitted a written request for information to the EEOC regarding what if any parts of the peace officer background investigation could be deferred to the post-offer stage.
 The request and the EEOC response is provided and discussed in POST Bulletin 2008-22 (pdf).
 Government Code section 1031.2 provides for the collection of background information subsequent to a conditional offer of employment (COE) if the information could not have been reasonably collected prior to the COE.

-(B) information derived from contacts and interviews with references."
+- Information derived from contacts and interviews with references.

 However, before implementing any change in the sequencing of the background investigation process, a formal opinion should be sought from the agency's legal counsel.

-A. Because the legitimacy of the conditional job offer itself would be called into question (by the EEOC and/or the California Department of Fair Employment & Housing) if the entire background investigation was conducted post-offer.
+Because the legitimacy of the conditional job offer itself would be called into question (by the EEOC and/or the California Civil Rights Department) if the entire background investigation was conducted post-offer.
 To be considered legitimate (i.e., "bona fide") the conditional offer must only be extended after an employer has screened the candidate as much as possible (without venturing into medical/ psychological territory).
 It's very difficult to argue that the completion of the PHS, or the request and in most cases the collection of birth certificates, transcripts, credit reports and other such documents can't be done prior to the offer, since they're not medical and they generally don't take much time to acquire.